yreddy2/github-viewer-app/README.md

 - You will also need a GitHub Token to access the API.
 This can generated in the developer settings of your GitHub profile.

--Expo was used create the app since it packages and runs both ios and android versions of the app easily.
+- Expo was used create the app since it packages and runs both ios and android versions of the app easily.

+## Command Line Interface

+I have also implemented a Command Line Interface for the App with allows the a user to browse the GitHub API in a terminal.
+I used Node.js to create the app.
+It can be found in the CommandLine folder.

 ## Next Step

-The next step for the app is to extend it to allow users to browse the followers and followings of a certain user.
-This way you can check out other users profiles and repositories.
 A search functionality can also be added to extend the ability to browse users on the site.